HareeshaBugga/SeleniumWebdriverExamples/README.md

 # SeleniumWebdriverExamples
-This repository contains all the webdriver examples.
+This repository contains all the Seleniium webdriver examples.